 Leveraging your Connections.

 Give out compliments and reach out to people in your niche who are creating lots of value.
 Social media has made this easy.
 You’re not sending a guest post request email now, you’re just trying to open up lines of communication.
 This makes it easier to get your pitches accepted later on.
-You could even propose a long term link exchange partnership with them going forward.

 This was how I got published on Influencive and Inman when I hadn’t been published anywhere else.

 You can’t get all your guest post pitches accepted, but doing your research beforehand will help you minimize rejections.

 After figuring out which websites you want to guest post on, the next step is to figure out what their audience wants.
 This step will set you apart from the myriads of guest writers who give out fake compliments or just send generic pitches.
 I do believe in building a relationship via social media before sending a pitch.
 However, this works only when you genuinely put effort into building the relationship, not because you’re seeking to gain a link.